Tech-with-anmol/projects/README.md

 **1. Check First -**  Make sure to check [Issues on github](https://github.com/PGamerXstudio/blacksheep/issues)
 **2. Support Server -** if your issue is not there and you want urgent support then you can join our [Support Server](https://pgamerx.com/discord) and ask there

+## Reporting New Issue
+In case you got a temporary fix to an issue but you know many others will face it then you can create a new issue on [Github Issues](https://github.com/PGamerXstudio/blacksheep/issues/new).
+**Note : Github Issues will take time to be answered**